CYGNUS-RD/mycondor/README.md

 Total for all users: 8 jobs; 7 completed, 0 removed, 0 idle, 0 running, 1 held, 0 suspended

 ```
 Now you are up and running.
-On in the notebook/container move in the direcrory with your code. if you are using the container the **/home/submituser/** is a permanent directory to share data/code  with you hosting server
+On in the notebook/container move in the directory with your code. if you are using the container the **/home/submituser/** is a permanent directory to share data/code with your hosting server

-to submit your code, crate a **subfile** following the instructions:
+to submit your code, create a **subfile** following the instructions:

 * condor@INFN [https://codimd.infn.it/s/VD3RWisM6#Submitting-a-demo-job](https://codimd.infn.it/s/VD3RWisM6#Submitting-a-demo-job)
 * file IO [https://codimd.infn.it/s/pbisNdDlN](https://codimd.infn.it/s/pbisNdDlN) [esempio](https://github.com/CYGNUS-RD/cygno/blob/main/dev/presigned.py)
-* in the [folder](https://github.com/CYGNUS-RD/mycondor/tree/main/submituser) there are some exaple of code and submit files
+* in the [folder](https://github.com/CYGNUS-RD/mycondor/tree/main/submituser) there are some examples of code and submit files

 file tranfer: https://htcondor.readthedocs.io/en/latest/users-manual/file-transfer.html
 * use the command below to submit your job: